Node.js File Metadata: Permissions, Symlinks, Sparse Files, and Special Paths

 const srcStats = fs.statSync(src);

-fs.utimesSync(dest, srcStats.atime, srcStats.mtime);The copy now has the same timestamps as the original.
-Without this step, the copy would have the current time as both atime and mtime, which would confuse incremental backup tools into thinking the file is "new."
+fs.utimesSync(dest, srcStats.atime, srcStats.mtime);The copy now has atime and mtime restored as closely as Node and the filesystem can represent them.
+This does not preserve ctime or birthtime, and it may not be nanosecond-exact.
+Without this step, the copy would have the current time for both atime and mtime, which could make incremental backup tools treat it as new.

 BigIntStats